The Night the Lights Went Out in Georgia: History and original recording

 Although Bobby Russell wrote the lyrics and composed the music for the song, he was reluctant to even record a demo for it because he did not like it.
 Lawrence, who was married to Russell at the time, believed the song was a hit and recorded the demo.
 The publishers and the record label did not know how to pitch the song, as it was not a country or a pop song.
 The first thought was to offer the song to actress/singer Liza Minnelli, but eventually it was offered to singer Cher.
-Cher's then-husband and manager Sonny Bono reportedly refused it, as he was said to be concerned that the song might offend Cher's Southern fans.
-Without a singer to record the song, Lawrence, along with producer Snuff Garrett, went into a studio and recorded it professionally herself, with the instrumental backing of L.A. session musicians from the Wrecking Crew.
+Cher's then-husband and -manager, Sonny Bono, refused it as he was concerned that the song might offend Cher's Southern fans.
+Without a singer to record the song, Lawrence, along with producer Snuff Garrett, went into a studio and recorded it professionally herself, with the instrumental backing of session musicians from the Wrecking Crew.

 Release and reception

 Released as a single in November 1972, the song went to No. 1 on the Hot 100 chart in 1973 when Lawrence was a regular performer on the ensemble variety comedy television show The Carol Burnett Show.
 On March 24, 1973, the final episode of the sixth season, Burnett surprised Lawrence by presenting her with an RIAA gold record for more than a million copies sold.
 The song hit No. 6 on the Easy Listening chart, and peaked at No. 36 on Billboard's Hot Country Singles chart.
 It was No. 1 for two weeks on the Billboard Hot 100, and was topped by Tony Orlando and Dawn's "Tie a Yellow Ribbon Round the Ole Oak Tree."
 Billboard ranked it as the No. 11 song for 1973.

 In Canada, the single version went to No. 1 on the RPM 100 national singles chart on May 5, 1973.
 On the RPM Country Singles chart, it reached No. 25.